tasneem-yusufali/airspace-hugo/exampleSite/content/english/_index.md

   service_item:
   - icon: ''
     name: Variation in Typing Methodology
-    content: The large variety of typing methods in use results in datasets being generated with varying levels of resolution, so that a particular allele (or set of equivalent alleles) may be identified in a sample using one method, while a slightly different allele (or set of equivalent alleles) may be identified in the same sample, using a different method.
+    content: <div align="left">The large variety of typing methods in use results in datasets being generated with varying levels of resolution, so that a particular allele (or set of equivalent alleles) may be identified in a sample using one method, while a slightly different allele (or set of equivalent alleles) may be identified in the same sample, using a different method.</div>
   - icon: ''
     name: Changes in Nomenclature
     content: The continual evolution of the nomenclature conventions over time has